Vanity (Eighteen Visions album): Album versions

 To promote the release of the album, Trustkill also issued a 7" single, which included the title track, "Vanity", and the then considered single "I Don't Mind".
 The 7" was pressed in quantities of 1,000 each on red and white, and 200 on pink.
 Good Life Recordings also released a 12" pictured vinyl limited to 1,000 copies.

 The album was re-issued on January 25, 2005 as part of Trustkill Records re-issue calendar (which also saw Bleeding Through's This Is Love, This Is Murderous get the same treatment simultaneously).
-It featured new artwork and the album now had an enhanced video section which included the music video for "You Broke Like Glass", the only single from the album.
+It featured new artwork and the album now had an enhanced video section which included the music video for "You Broke Like Glass," the only single from the album.
 This also provided a chance for the track listing to be fixed, as the song "There is Always" was left off on the original CD covers of the album.
 It should, however, be noted that the picture LP released by Good Life does not feature the listing of either "interludes" on the album, "The Notes of My Reflection" and "There is Always".
 The possibilities that "The Notes of My Reflection" was actually mistakenly left on the track listing is often wondered.
 Nevertheless, both interludes are listed on the reissues' track listing.

-The album was once again re-issued in 2020 on a hot pink/baby pink pressing limited to 100 copies and a hot-pink/transparent pressing limited to 200.
+In February of 2020, the band shared that the album would once again be re-issued, alongside digital downloads of the title-track "Vanity" and "You Broke Like Glass."
+The 2020 re-release consisted of a hot pink/baby pink pressing limited to 100 copies and a hot-pink/transparent pressing limited to 200.
+At the same time they released re-recorded versions of "Vanity" and "You Broke Like Glass".
 These re-issues sold out in only a few hours, leading the band to do two more pressings, one being a splattered hot pink and blue/transparent, which was limited to 100 pressings, and a baby-blue/baby-pink pressing that was limited to 150 pressings.

+On July 5, 2022, the band released a new recording of Vanity in support of the 20th anniversary of the original album.
+The 2022 version is noted for being played one full step down, in drop A tuning instead of drop B. The new recordings of "Vanity" and "You Broke Like Glass" are different from those of 2020.